Common Work Accidents

 Some jobs and industries are known as particularly dangerous.
 Here are some occupations in which workers frequently report on-the-job injuries:

 - Asbestos Exposure.
-Asbestos is a natural mineral that has been used as fire-resistant insulation in industrial and mechanical equipment, building materials, automotive parts and consumer products.
-Exposure to asbestos can cause mesothelioma or similar lung cancers if asbestos fiber has been inhaled or ingested.
-Workers employed in shipyards, utilities, manufacturing plants, auto garages and other industrial settings may develop mesothelioma decades after their exposure to asbestos.
+Asbestos is a natural mineral that has been used as fire-resistant insulation in industrial and mechanical equipment, building materials, automotive parts, and consumer products.
+Exposure to asbestos can cause mesothelioma or similar lung cancers if the asbestos fiber has been inhaled or ingested.
+Workers employed in shipyards, utilities, manufacturing plants, auto garages, and other industrial settings may develop mesothelioma decades after their exposure to asbestos.

 - Retail Worker Injuries.
-Retail workers are often injured due to overexertion from lifting items that are too heavy or too bulky; tripping, slipping and falling on the floor; getting hit by falling boxes; doing repetitive tasks that put strain on the body; and using cutting tools such as box cutters and knives.
+Retail workers are often injured due to overexertion from lifting items that are too heavy or too bulky; tripping, slipping, and falling on the floor; getting hit by falling boxes; doing repetitive tasks that put a strain on the body, and using cutting tools such as box cutters and knives.
 Retail workers are also exposed to acts of violence committed by customers.

 - Mining Injuries.
 Hazards in the mining industry include the use of heavy equipment and explosives, either of which can malfunction and cause direct injury to those in close proximity, as well as indirect injury through such incidents as cave-ins, floods, release and ignition of natural gases, and release of toxic gases that lead to asphyxiation.
 Flooding, wall collapse, cave-ins, rock falls, gas releases, etc., can also occur naturally in a mine.

 If you are an employee working in North Carolina, any injury you suffer from a workplace accident may be covered by workers’ compensation insurance.
 To be sure that you receive all the benefits to which you are entitled, we suggest a free legal conference with one of our workers’ compensation attorneys.